jdmonin/JSettlers2/Readme.md

 ## Requirements

 To play JSettlers in a browser, you will need one new enough for HTML5 and Javascript version ES6.
-You will also need the servlet package `socweb.war`, and Java 8 servlet container software such as Jetty or Tomcat.
+You will also need the `socweb.war` and `socserver.war` packages, and Java 8 servlet container software such as Jetty or Tomcat.
-Currently you must build `socweb.war` from source (see below), because no versions of it have yet been released.
+Currently you must build `socweb.war` and `socserver.war` from source (see below), because no versions of it have yet been released.

 To play JSettlers with the traditional Java client, you will need either the